bitovi/bitops/docs/lifecycle.md

     * Run any `bitops.after-deploy.d/*.sh` scripts

 ### Environment Variables
-Plugins export environment variables when a value is specified in a ops_repo level `bitops.config.yaml`.
+Plugins can export environment when a value is specified in a ops_repo level `bitops.config.yaml`.
 These environment variables are prefixed with `BITOPS` and their plugin name.

 So for example, if the terraform plugin exported the environment variable BUTTER_FLAG, it would be accessible in the lifecycle hooks by referencing;